 If you can't afford a robust plan, you may consider charitable options.
 The American Dental Association runs the Dental Lifeline Network for vulnerable people.
 You may also explore local dental schools or Community Health Centers for more affordable services.

 What Are the Expected Costs of Dental Insurance for Seniors?

-Two-thirds of people on Medicare don't have dental insurance, according to a 2016 report from Kaiser Family Foundation.
-The remaining third may have coverage from a Medicare Advantage plan, Medicaid, private plans, or employer coverage.
-This makes it tough to nail down the average cost of dental insurance premiums for seniors.
+About half of people on Medicare don't have dental insurance, according to a 2021 report from Kaiser Family Foundation.
+A large portion may also have coverage from a Medicare Advantage plan, Medicaid, private plans, or employer coverage, making it tough to nail down the average cost of dental insurance premiums for seniors.
 But the same report found that nearly one in five people on Medicare spends more than $1,000 in out-of-pocket dental expenses every year.

 Is Paying for Dental Insurance for Seniors Worth It?

 There are several things to consider before buying dental insurance.
 You should think about the current health of your teeth and your family's dental history.
 It may be possible to find a plan that matches your unique needs.
 Compare the cost of premiums with how much you expect to use the insurance.
 Depending on your financial situation, it may be better to pick a discount dental policy or pay out-of-pocket.
 (You have to run the numbers.)

 How We Chose the Dental Insurance for Seniors Companies